xieweiAlex/English_Learning/words/2025/words-Jan-25.md

 Whisk the cream into the mixture to **emulsify** it. ??
 **redoubt**??

 --------------------

+He parried the unwelcome question very skilfully.
+Budapest lies astride the river.
+She settled herself astride and leaned forward, whispering things in its ear.

+TVL became a critical metric in cryptocurrency because it gave investors a measuring stick to help define the risks and potential benefits of investing in a particular DeFi platform.

+### Week 5

+**needless** to say I was wrong about that...
+> the measurement of youth.

+The audience cheered and clapped **in delight**.
+> But, at least where I sat, no one felt obliged to get to their feet and offer a standing ovation.

+Our Back Story columnist **grumbled** recently that the standing ovation has become far too routine—and that evidently struck a nerve with many readers.

+Trump’s brutal tariffs far **outstrip** any he has imposed before.

+Female Helicopter Pilot’s Entire Social Media **Scrubbed** Before Army Finally Released Her Name.

 **sand dune**.

 > Humbug is not commonly used in everyday conversation, but it is still recognized, especially in literary or historical contexts.
 It means deceptive talk or behavior or nonsense.